tabalinas/jsgrid/README.md

 ## Callbacks

-jsGrid config allows to specify a callback function to be executed on a particular grid event.
+jsGrid allows to specify a callback function to be executed on a particular event.

 The following callbacks are supported: